Diffusion and superdiffusion from hydrodynamic projections: Hydrodynamic spaces

 For my purposes, the construction of $\hi H^{(u)}$ for $u\in(1,2)$ is the most relevant.
-In these cases, if a current observable lies in $\hi H^{(u)}$, then it still actually lies in the subspace of invariants $Q^{(u)}\subset \hi H^{(u)}$ under higher flows, by the calculation of Appendix \ref{appcur}.
-This space of invariants is, in some sense, ``between" the ballistic and diffusive spaces.
+By the calculation of Appendix \ref{appcur}, one shows that if a current observable $j_i$ has equivalence classes that lies in $\hi H^{(u)}$, then it lies in the subspace of invariants $\hi Q^{(u)}\subset \hi H^{(u)}$ under higher flows.
+This space of invariants is, in some sense, ``in-between" the ballistic and diffusive spaces.